-MS. DAVIDSON: Your Honor, I would suggest a January UNITED STATES DISTRICT COURT

-79 1 date, just because of this Court's calendar -- I mean, she's 2 already notified us that she plans on filing a dispositive motion, and it would be better for the United States' calendar 3 for it to be a January date.
-4 5 THE COURT: Well, my point is, I don't want to give you 6 too short a time to file that motion.
-7 MS. TUCCI-JARRAF: Right, right.
-8 THE COURT: So if I give you enough time and then we 9 set the hearing, then you'll need that additional time for me to 10 rule.
-11 MS. TUCCI-JARRAF: Okay.
-THE COURT: Then if you like my ruling, they probably 12 13 won't, and if they like my ruling, you probably won't.
+MS. DAVIDSON: Your Honor, I would suggest a January UNITED STATES DISTRICT COURT date, just because of this Court's calendar -- I mean, she's already notified us that she plans on filing a dispositive motion, and it would be better for the United States' calendar for it to be a January date.

+THE COURT: Well, my point is, I don't want to give you too short a time to file that motion.

+MS. TUCCI-JARRAF: Right, right.

+THE COURT: So if I give you enough time and then we set the hearing, then you'll need that additional time for me to rule.

+MS. TUCCI-JARRAF: Okay.